hugohow/doctolib/README.md

 ## Result

-I passed the test, I've been invited to the next round interview.
+I passed the test, I was invited to the next round interview.

 ## Technical Test @ Doctolib